crystal-lang/rfcs/text/0017-improved-annotations.md

 Within the top level visitor we check if a type has this annotation, and if so, parse any metadata from it, then remove it from the list of annotations that type has.
 A `ClassDef` is denoted to be an annotation via new `property? annotation : Bool = false` property.
 Annotation metadata is stored as a new `property : AnnotationMetadata? = nil` instance on `ClassDef`.
-This file is also where we reject applying a `@[Annotation]` to un-supported types (`module`, `lib`, ...).
+The matched "constructor" is also stored on the Annotation node via a `matched_overload : Def | Macro | Nil` property This file is also where we reject applying a `@[Annotation]` to un-supported types (`module`, `lib`, ...).

+`macro annotated` overloads allow a class-based annotation to be de-coupled from the runtime type's constructors.
+The body of these macros are ignored as they are currently only used for type validation.
+But falling back on the runtime constructors allows for a better UX by avoiding having to duplicate the constructor(s).

 A new `alias AnnotationKey = AnnotationType | ClassType` alias was added that `Annotatable` now uses to support class-based annotations.
 The `add_annotation` has been updated to include a new optional `target` parameter that represents the target the annotation is being added to.
 Class-based annotations's metadata is also validated here as it's central to all types that can be annotated.

-Light validation happens in the semantic visitor by looking up the available constructors of the type and seeing if the related arg is compatible with any overload.
+Light validation happens in the semantic visitor by looking up the available constructors of the type and seeing if the provided args are compatible with any of them.
-As of now it does _not_ fully validate things meaning if you have two separate overloads that require unique parameters for each, if you provide one annotation argument from each overload, it would be okay with that.
-It can handle runtime validation if you ever were to instantiate a runtime instance of that annotation however.

 AST literal nodes (`NumberLiteral`, `StringLiteral`, etc.) gain `#runtime_type` to avoid having a big mapping within the visitor itself.